fferflo/einx/docs/source/faq/solver.rst

 Stage 1: Parsing the expression string
 --------------------------------------

-The expression string for each tensor is parsed into a stage-1 tree using a simple lexer and parser.
+The expression string for each tensor is parsed into a (stage-1) expression tree using a simple lexer and parser.
 The tree is a nested structure of nodes that represent the different types of
 subexpressions:

 .. figure:: /images/stage1-tree.png